| Amazonas

 located 3091 meters above sea level in the Callejon de Huaylas, a valley

-overlooked by the Andes mountain ranges of the "Cordillera Blanca"
+overlooked by the Andes mountain ranges of the "Cordillera Blanca" and

-Closeby mountain "Huascaran" is the tallest in Peru (6,800 meters).
+"Huascaran" is the tallest in Peru (6,800 meters).
+Huaraz is mostly sunny

-Huaraz is mostly sunny and dry during the daytime and cold at night, with
+and dry during the daytime and cold at night, with rainfalls December thru

-see Map Location,(For individual hotel listing and information
+see Map Location.(For individual hotel listing and information

 click on the city's name) Ica is easy to reach by car from Lima via